Kong/kongponents/docs/components/table-view.md

 ### Cell

-You can slot in each individual cell content.
-Each cell slot is name after the `key` it corresponds to.
+You can provide each individual cell's content via slot.
+Each cell slot is named after the header `key` it corresponds to.

 Slot props:
 * `row` - table row object